Free home visits

 This hearing aid brand was founded in Switzerland in 1947 and belongs to the Sonova Group, which also owns Unitron.
 Another interesting fact - Sonova also owns the majority shareholding of Boots Hearingcare.
 Currently, Phonak is the biggest manufacturer of hearing aids worldwide.

 Phonak's company mission has always been to create hearing devices that improve the quality of life and reduce the limitations of hearing loss.
-Phonak pride itself in offering innovation, a variety of models, styles and advanced hearing aids for children.
+Phonak prides itself in offering innovation, a variety of models, styles and advanced hearing aids for children.
 Therefore, offering a choice of makes, and models for all ages, all levels of hearing loss and individual preferences.

 Phonak is also the first hearing aid brand to launch the world's first Bluetooth streaming hearing aid from any Bluetooth device directly without the need for a go-between streamer accessory.
 Previously, it was only iPhone users that could access this connectivity.